marandaz/teamgenerator/README.md

 ## About The Project
 <img src="/assets/employee.png">
 <br>
-The Team Generator is a command line application that prompts a user for info for team maangement
+The Team Generator is a command line application that prompts a user for info for team management

 ## Installation